sanchit0496/nodejs_scaffolding/readme.md

 kafka-server-start.bat ..\..\config\server.properties

-kafka-topics.bat --create --topic my-topic --bootstrap-server localhost:9092 --replication-factor 1 --partitions 3
+kafka-topics.bat --create --topic my-topic --bootstrap-server localhost:9092 --replication-factor 1 --partitions 3 (This is required only when you initialize the topic)

 kafka-console-producer.bat --broker-list localhost:9092 --topic my-topic